-Khloe Kardashian Threw Rob Kardashian A St. Patty’s Day Birthday Bash To Make Him Feel ‘Special’ Per ‘HL’
+Khloe Kardashian Threw Rob Kardashian A St. Patty’s Day Birthday Bash To Make Him Feel ‘Special,’ Per ‘HL’

-While he may remain under the radar fairly often, Rob Kardashian is still very much a part of the Kardashian klan.
+While he may remain under the radar fairly often, Rob Kardashian is still very much a part of the Kardashian clan.

 This past weekend, Rob’s sisters flooded their Instagram stories with photos and videos of the 32-year-old’s St. Patrick’s Day birthday bash.
-The shindig was filled with green balloons and decor and it appeared as though a great time was had by all.
+The shindig was filled with green balloons and decor, and it appeared as though a great time was had by all.
 A source close to The Hollywood Life shares that Rob’s sister, Khloe Kardashian, was the mastermind behind the bash.
 Since Rob wanted something that was low-key and mellow, Khloe hit the nail on the head, says the insider.

-The party took place on Saturday, March 16, just a day before Rob’s actual birthday as well St. Patrick’s Day.
-KoKo and her sisters wanted to do something more for their brother, but he insisted that he was fine just staying in and celebrating on the down low.
+The party took place on Saturday, March 16, just a day before Rob’s actual birthday, as well St. Patrick’s Day.
+Khloe and her sisters wanted to do something more for their brother, but he insisted that he was fine just staying in and celebrating on the down low.
 On Instagram, Khloe teased that Dream was the one who planned the party for her daddy, before she had to go to mom Blac Chyna’s house.

 “Khloe helped plan the entire thing, and it was St. Patty’s Day theme and of course, all about the kids being together.
 It was pretty much just cake, laughing and watching the kids run around like crazy,” the insider shared.
 “Khloe wanted Rob to feel special and celebrated and she loves birthdays and it was important to her to do that for him, but Rob made it clear he didn’t want a big thing.”